Dizziness and neck pain. Are they

 and ultrasound therapy reported relief in this study.
 (1)

-Executive Chiropractic of Iowa invites any West Des Moines neck pain and
+Executive Chiropractic of Iowa calls any West Des Moines neck pain and

-dizziness patients to stop by for chiropractic care!
+dizziness patients to come in for chiropractic care!

 West Des Moines CHIROPRACTIC CARE OF NECK PAIN